pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/02-self-hosted-pixie.md

 3. Now, select a script (e.g. `px/cluster` or `px/http_data`).

 For more information, check out our [Live UI guide](/using-pixie/using-live-ui/).

+### Check out the tutorials

+Learn how to use Pixie for [Network Monitoring](/tutorials/pixie-101/network-monitoring/), [Infra Health](/tutorials/pixie-101/infra-health/), [Database Query Profiling](/tutorials/pixie-101/database-query-profiling/), and more.

 ## Get Help